13/arduino-cc1101-transmitter/README.md

 ## About

-The arduino-cc1101-transmitter emits a 61 characters string with an unique id.
+The arduino-lora-transmitter emits a 61 characters string with an unique id.

 ```
 Z:60,N:87,T1:29,H1:817,T2:25,T3:42,P1:9260,A1:753,V1:38